 8. Who Will Be In Charge Of Daily Operations

-Even when there is a 50-50 partnership, someone needs to be in charge of the daily operations.
+Even when there is a 50-50 partnership, someone needs to be in charge of daily operations.
 Positions including CEO and Director need to be allocated to appropriate individuals including the business partners from the beginning.

 This helps in creating an organizational structure and further defining the roles and responsibilities of each stakeholder.
 When each individual knows what is expected of him or her, they are more likely to perform better in their role.